 Digital marketing campaigns for travel, hospitality, and tourism businesses are no longer an option.
 It’s the standard.
 In the last reporting year, 65 percent of worldwide sales in travel and tourism were made on the internet, according to Statista.
 The agency expects the market to take an even greater leap to 72 percent online in just a few years.
 It sounds huge, and it is, but bear in mind this figure doesn’t account for the sales that begin online and conclude with a phone call or visit to a local travel agency.
 If you want your business to thrive, you need to meet your target audience where they are and where they’re looking for you: online.

-As a specialist in digital marketing for travel, hospitality, and tourism businesses, I’ve been helping companies adapt to the changing marketing landscape for decades.
+As a travel marketing strategist, I specialize in digital marketing for travel, hospitality, and tourism businesses, I’ve been helping companies adapt to the changing marketing landscape for decades.
 I welcome the opportunity to help your company rise to its full potential too.

-Travel Companies That Benefit from Working with a Digital Marketing Consultant
+Travel Companies That Benefit From Working with a Travel Marketing Strategist

 Given the nature of the travel industry today, most businesses will benefit from working with a digital marketing consultant.
 However, if you work in one of the following niches, you stand to gain the most ground by bringing in a specialist.